joshgoebel/se_highlightjs/README.md

 - Blocks loading of SE's own `highlightjs-loader.en.js`, preventing it from doing whatever. :)
 - Does not require any CDNs or external resources.

+## Installing

+You have choices:

+1. Use the `extension.crx` in `dist`.
+You'll need to open the Chrome Extensions screen and then drag the extension in.

+2. Check out this repository, enable Developer Mode, and simply load the extension unpacked [Guide](https://webkul.com/blog/how-to-install-the-unpacked-extension-in-chrome/).
+You'll want to point Chrome to the `extension` folder of this repo.

 ## Contributing